 Appropriate instruction includes sharing, modelling, explaining and providing worked examples.
 Of course, there is more to teaching than these traditional forms of instruction.
 However, they remain critical as they allow you to gradually release responsibility for learning to your students rather than throwing them in the deep end.

 Your students need you to teach them before they consolidate and expand their understanding on their own.
-When doing so, you must deliver your instruction in small chunks (5-15 min) not long lectures.
+When doing so, you must deliver your instruction in small chunks (5-15 min), not long lectures.
 It is also a good idea to use visual diagrams to represent your ideas whenever you can.
-See How To Use Visuals In Your Class To Develop Deeper Understandings In Your Students.

 Good Teaching Strategy #3: Genuine Mental Engagement